Film Producers Part 3

 Try and come up with original stories.
 Please avoid men dressed as women.
 Making fun of the body shape of African mothers and grandmothers is not funny.
 These are women that raised us against all odds.

 Some Nigerian actors and actresses are now behind the camera as producers.
 This is not new because actresses like Mary Njoku, Uche Jombo and Ruth Kadiri have well-established production companies.
-There are more actress-turned-producers now, thanks to YouTube.
+There are more actress-turned-producer now, thanks to YouTube.
 Male actors are also behind the camera as producers.

 Money.
 Sleepless nights.
 Producers can relate to that.
 They need money for cameras, lights, transport, food for cast and crew, and many other things the director needs to shoot the movie.
 The big ticket item is the camera.
 Cutting corners with the camera is suicidal.
 I don’t know how many YouTube movies I’ve seen that are dark or grey and you can hardly see what is happening on the screen.
 It’s a waste of money.
 Costumes are not important, wigs that cost six months’ rent are not important.
 Invest in a high quality camera and microphones.